 How fast can you ship to a remote location?

-If what you need is speed to a remote location, air cargo shipping is for you.
+If what you need is speed to a remote location, air cargo for non-dangerous goods shipping is for you.
 Most providers will offer air options that will get your urgent deliveries to their destination as fast as possible.
 Be sure to look for providers that offer last mile of delivery ground service as part of the delivery.

 However, for the majority of goods, an expedited freight service is sufficient for most deliveries.
 With the right planning, shipments can still reach a JIT delivery schedule.
 It’s a much more economic option and total visibility is often guaranteed.